Battle of Zafar

-The Battle of Zafar took place in 632 between Khalid ibn al-Walid - a companion of the Islamic prophet, Muhammad - and a tribal chieftess called Salma.
+The Battle of Zafar took place in 632 between Khalid ibn al-Walid, a companion of the Islamic prophet Muhammad, and a tribal chieftess called Salma.
 Khalid defeated her and she died on the battlefield.
 The battle was part of the Ridda Wars.

 The apostate leader was riding on a camel, surrounded by her loyal bodyguards.

-In third week of October 632 CE Khalid ibn al-Walid approached her with a group of mujaheddin and slaughtered her and her bodyguards.
+In third week of October 632 CE Khalid ibn al-Walid approached her with a group of mujahideen and slaughtered her and her bodyguards.
 Several hundred apostates died in this battle.